Skip to content

 Purpose and Goals

-2. Describe message formats and state transitions.
+2. Describe signal schemas, lineage, and state transitions.

 Terminology